Judge considers request to block Arizona abortion law

 “Are you saying the woman should talk to a lawyer as well as her doctor so she can understand what her doctor is telling her?”
 Rayes asked Catlett.

-Nessler, the abortion-rights attorney, said women have a First Amendment right to talk frankly with their doctor but would be prevented by the law.
+Nestler, the abortion-rights attorney, said women have a First Amendment right to talk frankly with their doctor but would be prevented by the law.
 And she argued the law is unclear about when doctors could face criminal charges.
-Nessler asked if a doctor be charged, for example, if he performs an abortion on a woman who says she can’t afford to raise a child with a disability.
+Nestler asked if a doctor be charged, for example, if he performs an abortion on a woman who says she can’t afford to raise a child with a disability.

 The Arizona lawsuit challenges key provisions of SB1457, which was signed by Republican Gov. Doug Ducey in April after it passed the GOP-controlled Legislature in party-line votes.

-Note: This story has been updated to correct the spelling of Emily Nestler’s last name.